FrederikBjorn/safe-space-react-2024/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Already registered user
-To try out the functinoallity of the application you can login with the user:
+To try out the functionality of the application you can login with the user:

 #### Username: jonpe
 #### Password: jonpe